 What companies provide 3PL services?
 The list of top players includes names like DHL Supply Chain North America, XPO Logistics, Ryder Supply Chain Solutions, and FedEx Supply Chain, according to Logistics Management.
 But, the next big name in 3PL services could be Amazon – depending on who you ask.

 Amazon has a network of hundreds of warehouse and distribution facilities, sorting hubs, and fulfillment centers.
 That network not only serves to store and ship its own products, but it also serves a large number of third-party sellers, according to Transport Topics.

 New companies are also rising to offer their services in the in-demand 3PL space.
 For example, the Seattle startup Flexe is styling itself as the “Airbnb of warehousing,” according to GeekWire.
 Flexe does not own any warehouses.
 Instead, it helps companies find space in existing warehouses, according to Curbed.
 The company operates in more than 1,000 warehouses across the country and has a client list with names big (think Walmart and Casper) and small (think new startups), according to the Curbed report.
-Other startups, like Stord, are competing with Flex to provide on-demand warehousing, according to Forbes.
+Other startups are competing with Flex to provide on-demand warehousing, according to Forbes.

 Many companies opt for 3PL services because it is less expensive than doing it in-house.
 But, how much does this service actually cost?
 It all depends on what you want the third-party service to do for your company.
 A fulfillment price structure may include fees for stock receiving, storage, packaging, and shipping, according to FitSmallBusiness.
 Customers also have the option to pay for other services, such as specialty kitting.
 Keep in mind, some 3PL companies require a warehousing commitment for a set period of time, according to Kanban Logistics.
 Other companies have per-project pricing.